 - 3.1 The Localism Act 2011 introduced a 'duty to co-operate' on strategic planning matters (defined as those affecting more than one planning area) applying to local planning authorities and a range of other organisations and agencies.
 During the monitoring period Authority officers liaised with a range of organisations.
-Representations were also made on the draft plans and strategies of other authorities, including Southampton City Council's draft Local Plan.
+Representations were also made on the draft plans and strategies of other authorities, including Test Valley Borough Council's draft Local Plan and Wiltshire Council's Local Plan.
 Officers continue to liaise with officers from other National Parks, and other planning authorities in Hampshire, to share examples of good practice and facilitate joint commissioning of evidence where possible. - 3.2 As a Minerals and Waste Planning Authority, the Authority continues to work jointly with Hampshire County Council, Southampton and Portsmouth City Councils, and the South Downs National Park Authority on the preparation and publication of minerals and waste documents.
-There is currently a period of public consultation on the Proposed Submission draft of the Minerals and Waste Plan, which was adopted in 2013, to ensure full compliance with the National Planning Policy Framework (NPPF) and the National Planning Policy for Waste (NPPW).
-The consultation runs until early March 2024, before being submitted to the Secretary of State.
-It is anticipated that the Public Examination of the Draft Plan will take place in Spring 2025.
-More details can be found on the Authority's website, or that of Hampshire County Council. - 3.3 The National Park Authority works with neighbouring local planning authorities on a range of environmental matters.
+The Hampshire Minerals and Waste Plan, has been reviewed, subject to public consultation and was submitted to the Secretary of State in July 2024.
+It is now subject to a Public Examination by an Independent Planning Inspector with six days of hearing sessions scheduled for the first two weeks of February 2025.
+More details can be found on Hampshire County Council's website. - 3.3 The National Park Authority works with neighbouring local planning authorities on a range of environmental matters.
 This includes mitigating recreational impacts arising from new development on the protected habitats of the Solent and the New Forest (delivered in part through the Solent Bird Aware mitigation scheme); putting measures in place to ensure new development is nutrient neutral in both the Solent and River Avon catchments and working with New Forest District Council on air quality monitoring within the New Forest Special Area of Conservation (SAC). - 3.4 The National Park Authority is also a member of the Partnership for South Hampshire (PfSH).
 As part of the emerging work on a new spatial strategy for South Hampshire, the Authority has signed an agreed Statement of Common Ground and continues to play an active role in the Partnership's work on addressing identified housing needs, green infrastructure provision and flood risk assessment.